 - Revenue includes the fees paid by customers to rent equipment and revenue from related services such as transportation, fuel, damage waivers and the cost of repair and maintenance services charged back to our customers, as well as the retail activities at our branches. - Other income principally includes net capital gains on disposals of fleet and non-fleet assets as well as real estate rent paid by subtenants. - Purchases consumed includes (1) the cost of goods purchased for resale in our retail activity, as well as the cost of fuel and maintenance parts that are rebilled to customers; and (2) the cost of parts used by the workshops in our branches to maintain our equipment. - Personnel expenses relates primarily to the salaries, social security charges and profit sharing expenses for our employees. - Other current expenses include (1) external expenses that are directly related to our rental activity, such as transportation, subcontracted maintenance costs, re-rent (subleasing equipment from external renters to fill customer orders when there is not sufficient quantity at our branches) and costs associated with temporary workers; (2) external expenses related to the group, such as rent on real estate and related expenses, general administrative expenses (including insurance, advisory fees, communications and IT), advertising expenses and other management costs; and (3) losses on bad debts, net of change in provisions on current assets. - Taxes and duties relates mainly to property taxes and local taxes (including the CET or Contribution Economique Territoriale paid in France). - Depreciation and amortization principally includes depreciation of fixed assets (fleet and non-fleet).
-Most of the equipment in our fleet is depreciated on a straight-line five-year basis. - Other operating income and expense includes a limited number of items, unusual, abnormal, and uncommon, with significant amounts, disclosed separately in the income statement to make it easier to appreciate the Group's current operating performance. - Financial income primarily includes interest income on cash balances, while financial expense comprises interest charges on bank loans and bonds and hedging expenses.
+In 2016, LOXAM made a change in its depreciation policy used for the valuation of its fleet equipment.
+This decision was taken primarily after a review of the economic life of the fleet and the second-hand value of used equipment divested by Loxam.
+We also benchmarked these new rules with accounting policies used by our main European competitors and From January 1, 2016, Loxam decided to lengthened from 5 to 7 years the depreciation period of its equipment and to introduce a residual value of 10% on certain fleet equipment. - Other operating income and expense includes a limited number of items, unusual, abnormal, and uncommon, with significant amounts, disclosed separately in the income statement to make it easier to appreciate the Group's current operating performance. - Financial income primarily includes interest income on cash balances, while financial expense comprises interest charges on bank loans and bonds and hedging expenses.
 It also includes change in fair value of derivatives instruments. - Income tax consists of current and deferred taxes calculated in accordance with the relevant tax laws in force in the jurisdictions in which we operate.
 From January 1st, 2016, the corporate tax rate in France stands at 34.43% of the profit before tax.
 We are also subject to tax rates in the other countries in which we operate, which ranged from 12.5% to 33.99% as of that date. - Share of profit of associates includes the result of companies accounted for by the equity method.